Ice Age Sacred Site

 Thunderbirds (shamans) ventured to the very top of Bird Mountain to “get high” naturally.
 They went to personally connect with their own nature and the power this place has to offer.
 More than simply a place to see a great view of the mountains and the natural union of the Earth World below and the Sky World above, thunderbirds used Bird Mountain because they knew it to be a thunderbird nest.
 This was a place where, long ago, the Great Bird - the thunderbird itself - had landed on earth to make its nest and lay eggs in order to make more thunderbird offspring.
 These offspring included thunderbirds in human form as well who would hatch from the thunderbird eggs.
 For medicine people thunderbird eggs hold great inherent power.
 Finding thunderbird eggs (to use in medicine ceremonies) is typically done where the thunderbirds make their nests.

 There are Algonquin legends that say in ancient times it was believed the first birds (spirits) to come to earth were thunderbirds.
 These very large, gigantic, great spirit birds were the helpers of the Great Spirit in the creation of the earth (rock).
-Gifted to them by the Creator, these birds carried the natural powers of rain (water), thunder (sound) and also lighting (fire or electricity).
-They had come to earth to help the Creator make the earth’s atmosphere (air) of the Sky World, seas and oceans (the Great Water).
-Upon completion, the thunderbirds were to stay on earth to help spark and create life with their lightning arrows.
+Gifted to them by the Creator, these birds carried the natural powers of rain (water), thunder (sound) and also lighting (electricity and fire).
+They had come to earth to help the Creator make the earth’s atmosphere (air) of the Sky World, seas and oceans - the Great Water.
+Upon completion, the thunderbirds were to stay on Earth to help create and spark life with their lightning arrows.

 These very large or great birds came to earth a very, very long time ago when there still weren’t any trees.
 So in order for these thunderbirds to lay eggs and have chicks, the thunderbirds had to make their nests out of big stones instead.
 They picked up massive boulders in their talons, carried them to mountain tops and arranged them circularly to make their great stone nests; the thunderbird nests.